MicrosoftDocs/query-docs/query-languages/dax/dax-copilot.md

 ### Add a column to show the difference

-This time my selection is showing fitted to the text and the background shading highlights what is being sent with my request to Copilot.
+This time the selection is showing fitted to the text and the background shading highlights what is being sent with the request to Copilot.

 :::image type="content" source="media/dax-copilot/dax-copilot-show-diff.png" alt-text="Screenshot showing Run the query that calculated the profit." lightbox="media/dax-copilot/dax-copilot-show-diff.png":::